Nachlass: Editing and preserving a Nachlass

 The Nachlass of an important scholar is often placed in a research library or scholarly archive.
 Other workers in the scholar's area of specialization may obtain permission to comb through the Nachlass, seeking important unpublished scholarly contributions or biographical material.
 The content of a Nachlass can be catalogued, edited, and in some cases published in book form.

-Such publication is more difficult for a Nachlass that contains a great deal of material, such as that of Gottfried Leibniz.
+Such documentary publication is more difficult for a Nachlass that contains a great deal of material, such as that of Gottfried Leibniz.
 In such cases, it may not be financially possible to publish its entire contents.
 The Nachlass of Ludwig Wittgenstein, kept at the University of Bergen, has been digitized and published in compact disc format.

-Klagge and Nordmann note a conflict that faces an editor choosing what to publish draft material from a Nachlass: to understand a scholar (in this case Wittgenstein) "as he would want to be understood, we should focus on the works that came closest to passing muster with him."
+Klagge and Nordmann note a conflict that faces an documentary editor choosing what to publish draft material from a Nachlass: to understand a scholar (in this case Wittgenstein) "as he would want to be understood, we should focus on the works that came closest to passing muster with him."
 Yet publication of draft material may perhaps assist in a deeper understanding of the published versions, and also help understand the process whereby the scholar created his or her works.

-A much-debated question is whether the writings an author did not publish can be legitimately used, alongside those she herself published, to reconstruct her thought.
+A much-debated question is whether the writings an author did not publish can be legitimately used, alongside those they published, to reconstruct their thought.
 Yet, as Huang (2019) has pointed out, the worries about the use of the Nachlass are unnecessary.